 Login to the Library's Computers

-Library users not directly affiliated with Lakehead University must request a username and password via the form below in order to login to the desktop computers located in the Library.
+Library users not directly affiliated with Lakehead University must request a username and password by filling out this form in order to login to the desktop computers located in the Library.

 After your request has been submitted, please visit the Library in order to receive your login credentials.
 You must present government-issued photo ID in order to receive your username and password.